ancs21/preparation-machine-learning-engineer/README.md

 > It's my note only.
-But,  Please study with me if you are too.
+But, please study with me if you are too.
 Thanks.

 ## Learning English
 ## Learning Microservice with Dapr